 Despite not being the dominant genre at the box office, western movies still found a way to thrive, and these are some of the best in recent years.

 The Ballad of Buster Scruggs is a remarkable anthology film that features a cast of multiple familiar faces across six different stories.
 Each tale has its own tonality and offers something unique to the spectator.
+From gunfights to gold prospectors, each story featured focuses on a unique aspect of the genre.
 None of them miss the mark and are all great, making this one of the best Western anthologies of all time.

 Making spectacular use of the Utah desert (simultaneously with another great Hellman / Nicholson film, Ride in the Whirlwind), The Shooting features a delightful Warren Oates as a former bounty hunter who has settled down with his buddy for a more quiet life.
 When a woman in supposed distress offers them a large amount of money to escort her to a strange town, the pair reluctantly agree, only to realize that they're being stalked by a man in black (Nicholson).
 A tense, ambiguous, and philosophical Western, The Shooting has the best of both worlds — classic Western elements with an arthouse vibe.